 sur la danse et sur les ballets.

-Death of Georges II ; Georges III succeeds him.
+Death of Georges II ; Georges III became King.

 Rousseau, La Nouvelle Héloïse.

-a letter Padre Martini asks Rameau to help Goldoni who is settling
+a letter Padre Martini begged Rameau to help Goldoni who was settling

 D'Alembert, Eléments de Musique théorique

 et pratique suivant les principes de M. Rameau, éclaircis, développés